QuentinVincenot/quentinvincenot.github.io/_posts/2024-07-08-Gestion-dates-frigo.md

 ---
 title: "Gestion des dates de péremption"
 date: 2024-07-08 21:45:00 +0100
-categories: [Development, Web application]
+categories: [Data Management, Web application]
-tags: [Management, Groceries, Javascript]
+tags: [Groceries, Javascript]
 ---

 This personal project tries to organize data about purchased groceries, and sort them in categories and by priority date.
 Simple functionalies are available, such as adding a new product and put it in a dedicated category with a specified date, and deletion of one or all products already registered.
 Data are saved and persisted thanks to cookies for 30 days long.